phyllux-technologies/phyllux-framework/GETTING_STARTED.md

+GETTING_STARTED.md
-# 🚀 Getting Started with Solaris Framework
+# 🚀 Getting Started with Phyllux Framework

 **Your complete guide to protecting your invention in under 2 hours**